Want to work in an engaging and collaborative environment? Are you up for the challenge?

 Current position: Pharmacy student at the University of Waterloo School of Pharmacy.

 Current position: Technologist at Sanofi Pasteur, making vaccines.

 Kathleen Walsh, Scholar's Electives '16

 Current position: Medical student at the Northern Ontario School of Medicine.

 Genotyping and support crew

-We have a great team of Work Study students who help us with genotyping our mouse colonies and keeping the lab running.
+We have a great team of Work Study students who help us with genotyping our mouse colonies, data analysis, and keeping the lab running.